Disability art: Development in the United States

-Development in other countries
+Australia

+In Australia, there are non-profit, government-funded organizations dedicated to providing resources and support towards activities in disability art such as Arts Access Australia (peak body), Accessible Arts (NSW), DADAA (WA), Arts Access Victoria (VIC) and more.

+Canada

-Non-profit, government-funded organizations dedicated to providing resources and support towards activities in disability art exist in countries like Australia and Canada.
-In Australia, such organizations include Arts Access Australia (peak body), Accessible Arts (NSW), DADAA (WA), Arts Access Victoria (VIC) and more.
-In Canada, organizations include the Indefinite Arts Centre (Calgary), Arts & Disability Network Manitoba, Kickstart Arts - disability arts and culture and Tangled Gallery, showcasing Disability Art in Toronto.
+Non-profit, government-funded organizations dedicated to providing resources and support towards activities in disability art exist in Canada.
+Organizations include the Indefinite Arts Centre (Calgary, AB); Arts & Disability Network Manitoba (Winnipeg, MB); Kickstart Arts – Disability Arts and Culture (Vancouver, BC); Stage Left Productions (Canmore, AB), which also heads up the Deaf, Disability and Mad Arts Alliance of Canada (DDMAC); and the Tangled Art + Disability Gallery, which showcases Disability Art in Toronto (ON).
 These organizations work to increase opportunities and access for people with disability as artists, arts-workers, participants and audiences.
 They offer services to their members, such as representation and advocacy, facilitation and development, information and advice, grants and more.
 Many of these organizations use the Social model of disability, thus they use the term 'disability' to refer to barriers, rather than medical conditions or impairments.
 They might categorize 'people with disability', to mean anyone with sensory or physical impairments, hidden impairments, intellectual impairments, learning difficulties or mental health conditions.
-These organizations recognise and value the culture and language of the Deaf community, and include them within this definition in recognition of the similar barriers that many deaf people face accessing the arts.
+These organizations recognize and value the culture and language of the Deaf community, and include them within this definition in recognition of the similar barriers that many deaf people face accessing the arts.

 In Canada, there are also well-established networks of governmental departments involved in programming disability arts.
 During the Depression of the 1920s in Canada, the federal government created the Dominion-Provincial Training Program to alleviate unemployment and social issues by training young leaders and carrying out community projects such as trail and park development.
 Thus national, provincial and municipal parks were born.
 By the 1950s, a formal approach to parks and recreation developed which included granting programs to construct recreational facilities, such as community centres.
 Today, these facilities operate under health and well-being policy frameworks that address inclusion and access goals.
 These goals are met through the development of sports and arts programs, including those that fall under disability arts.

+An example of Canadian artists exploring disabilities in their work is the Canadian collective Kiss & Tell.
+Comprising Persimmon Blackbridge (b.1951), Lizard Jones (b.1961), and Susan Stewart (b.1952), the Kiss & Tell collective primarily focused on lesbian sexuality and representation in their work, though themes relating to disability, mental health, and chronic illness permeated as well, due to the connections between sexuality and the body.
+Persimmon was open about her mental health, as she had learning disabilities and severe depression that both affected and inspired her work.
+Lizard Jones shared her multiple sclerosis diagnosis, exploring the relationship between this illness and her sexuality.
+Lizard also served as the artistic director of the Vancouver non-profit, Kickstart Disability Arts & Culture.